 Mongolia – one of Asia’s last frontiers and one of the world’s last unspoilt destinations.
 Travel by horse to the nomadic Tsaachin tribe who have a spiritual connection the reindeer herds that they live with.

 Once a thriving community, the Tsaachin tribe has dwindled in recent years leaving only 200-400 members left in northern Mongolia.
-This is the perfect way to explore and mingle with this shrinking tribe in the spectacular landscapes of Mongolia.
-Return from your journey with spectacular images, memories and new found knowledge.
 Mingle with friendly nomads as you learn their way of life.
-Ride through lush meadows, wooded hills and ruins from the ancient Mongolian Empire before reaching the magnificent turquoise Lake Khuvsgul, known in Mongolia as ‘Blue Pearl’.
+Ride through lush meadows & wooded hills and walk through the icy gorges of the Darkhad Depression before reaching the magnificent turquoise Lake Khuvsgul, known in Mongolia as ‘Blue Pearl’.

 The Tsaachin or Tsaatan’s entire existence is based on their reindeer herds which provide them with milk for producing cheese, antlers for carving and medicinal purposes, transportation and on the odd occasion, meat.
 Part of the Tuvan ethnic group, this small tribe is truly nomadic, regularly moving in search for a rare type of lichen and grass for their reindeer.
 The Tsaachin people do not stay in the traditional Mongolian gers we commonly recognise as a symbol on the country, but live in urts, similar to the Native American teepees which were traditionally made from birch bark.